International Space Station: Personal hygiene

 The ISS is equipped with three Russian-designed toilets, located in Zvezda, Tranquility and Nauka.
 Inside these "Waste and Hygiene Compartments" the occupant fastens themselves to the toilet seat, which is equipped with spring-loaded restraining bars to ensure a proper seal.
 A lever activates a powerful fan while opening a suction port at the bottom of the toilet bowl, and the airstream carries waste away.
 Solid waste is stored in individual bags placed in an aluminium container, which is later transferred to cargo spacecraft that will burn up on reentry.
 Liquid waste is collected through a hose with anatomically shaped funnel adapters so that both men and women can use the same system.
 The urine is diverted to the Water Recovery System, where it is processed into drinking water.

 Showers were first introduced on space stations in the early 1970s aboard Skylab and Salyut 3.
 However, crews complained about the complexity of showering, and by the time of Salyut 6 in the early 1980s, it had been reduced to a monthly activity.
-The ISS, like later Russian stations after has no shower; instead, astronauts clean themselves with wet wipes or with a water jet and using soap dispensed from a toothpaste-like tube.
+The ISS, like later Russian stations after, has no shower; instead, astronauts clean themselves with wet wipes or with a water jet and using soap dispensed from a toothpaste-like tube.
 Rinseless shampoo and edible toothpaste are also provided to conserve water.

 End of mission

-Originally the ISS was planned to be a 15-year mission.

-Therefore, an end of mission had been worked on, but was several times postponed due to the success and support for the operation of the station.
-As a result, the oldest modules of the ISS have been in orbit for more than 20 years, with their reliability having decreased.
-It has been proposed to use funds elsewhere instead, for example for a return to the Moon.
-According to the Outer Space Treaty, the parties are legally responsible for all spacecraft or modules they launch.
-An unmaintained station would pose an orbital and re-entry hazard.

-Russia has stated that it plans to pull out of the ISS program after 2025.
-However, Russian modules will provide orbital station-keeping until 2028.